upfrontjs/framework/docs/prologue/contributing.md

 ~~**Major** new features should always be sent to the `main` branch, which contains the upcoming release.~~

 Until reaching a stable version (v1), all pull requests should start from `main` and with your changes go into `main`.
-After that `main` will gets merged into the `release/0.x` branch.
+After that `main` will get merged into the `release/0.x` branch.

-## Best pracrices
+## Best practices

  - The code should be self documenting.
 If a piece of logic might not be easy to reason by for a new contributor, consider adding a comment or two explaining the logic.
  - The code should be written defensively to reduce the possible errors in the consuming applications.
-However a balance should be struck to avoid overhead and developer relying too much on the library.
+However, a balance should be struck to avoid overhead and developer relying too much on the library.
 Throwing errors are also accepted where the developer will likely make a fatal mistake.

 ## Submitting a pull request

 1. Fork and clone the repository.
 2. Run `npm ci`.
-5. Create a new branch: `git checkout -b my-branch-name`.
+3. Create a new branch: `git checkout -b my-branch-name`.
-6. Make your change, add tests, and make sure the tests still pass.
+4. Make your change, add tests, and make sure the tests still pass.
-7. [Commit](#commit-message-formats) and push to your fork and submit a pull request to the [relevant branch](#which-branch).
+5. [Commit](#commit-message-formats) and push to your fork and submit a pull request to the [relevant branch](#which-branch).
-8. Pat your self on the back and wait for your pull request to be reviewed and merged.
+6. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: